postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 ### Utilizing Auto-Flex

 [Auto-Flex](https://learning.postman.com/auto-flex-policy/) is a flexible billing feature available to Postman teams.
-With Auto-Flex enabled, your team can add users without having to pay in advance for more seats, then opt to retain or remove them before being [billed](#billing-for-auto-flex).
+With Auto-Flex enabled, your team can [invite](/docs/administration/managing-your-team/managing-your-team/#inviting-users) users without having to pay in advance for more seats, then opt to retain or remove them before being [billed](#billing-for-auto-flex).

 All [Postman Basic and Professional plans](https://www.postman.com/pricing) have Auto-Flex enabled automatically.